Pink and Reese Witherspoon Play Never Have I Ever With Ellen DeGeneres

 At one point, Witherspoon said, "I will answer as long as there's no follow-up questions!"

-To find out how the three celebrities answered, watch the video here.
+To find out how the three celebrities answered, watch the video above.

 Witherspoon was on the show to promote her new movie, Home Again.
 But, during her interview, she got into a silly fight with DeGeneres over their mutual friend Jennifer Aniston.